-- A durable, water-resistant base coat, which is applied on top of the insulation to serve as a weather barrier
+- A water-resistant base coat that is applied on top of the insulation to serve as a weather barrier

 - A finish coat that typically uses colorfast and crack-resistant acrylic co-polymer technology.